l7mp/stunner/doc/DEPLOYMENT.md

 client session STUNner also supports the dynamic scale-in/scale-out of the media server pool without dropping client connections.
-Whether scaling STUNner itself causes client connection drops is depending on the cloud provider's load-balancer service: if the load-balancer creates conntrack state for clients' UDP transport streams then STUNner can be scaled freely scaled up and down, otherwise scaling STUNner may result the [disconnection of a small number of client connections](https://cilium.io/blog/2020/11/10/cilium-19/#maglev).
+Whether scaling STUNner itself causes client connection drops is depending on the cloud provider's load-balancer service: if the load-balancer creates conntrack state for clients' UDP transport streams then STUNner can be scaled freely, otherwise scaling STUNner may result the [disconnection of a small number of client connections](https://cilium.io/blog/2020/11/10/cilium-19/#maglev).

 ## Control plane models